 Courses are designed to meet industry security certification exams objectives for the CompTIA Security+ exam, the Security Certified Professional’s Tactical Perimeter Defense exam, and the Security Certified Professional’s Strategic Infrastructure Security exam.

-Earn a One-Year Information Security Technical Certificate or a Two-Year A.A.S.
-Degree in Computer Technology
+Earn a One-Year Technical Certificate or a Two-Year A.A.S.
+Degree

-The Information Security Technical Certificate is a 20 credit-hour program that can be completed in one year.
-All of the required Information Security Technical Certificate courses can be applied toward the Nashville State Associate of Applied Science degree in Computer Technology if students choose to continue their education.
+The Information Security Technical Certificate is an 18 credit-hour program that can be completed in one year.
+All of the required Information Security Technical Certificate courses can be applied toward the Nashville State Associate of Applied Science degree in Computer Information Technology - Cyber Defense Concentration if students choose to continue their education.
 Students who plan to apply the certificate toward an A.A.S. degree should consult their advisors about articulation options.

 Please visit NSCC Consumer Information to learn more about Gainful Employment Disclosures.

 The college has a very active Career Services Office that assists students, graduates and alumni with their career and employment needs.

 Cooperative work experience can be an important addition to a student’s formal classroom work.
 Co-op courses may substitute for technical courses with the prior approval of the Program Coordinator.
 The Career Services Office will provide the correct course numbers.
 For more information about cooperative work experience opportunities, please visit the Career Services Office Web site, phone 615-353-3248, or e-mail firstname.lastname@example.org.

 B.A.
 Physics and French, Middle Tennessee State University, 1979

 M.S.
 Engineering Technology, East Tennessee State University, 1999

 2000–2012, Little Planet Learning, Inc., Corporate Educational Multimedia Training